WA9ONY/Pico-RP2040/README2.md

 </PRE>

-MKR IoT Carrier in a plastic case.
+MKR IoT Carrier in a plastic case and connected to a USB cable.

 <p align="center">
 <img width="600" height="507" src="/Images/OPLAusb600.png">